brendan-newlon/sourceR/README.md

 # sourceR
-R package for sourcing, searching, and editing .R files
+R package for sourcing, searching, and editing .R files within your project's /R directory.